desireevl/desireevl.github.io/_posts/2019-01-06-quantum-intro.markdown

 <a><img src="/images/intro_unitary/X.gif" title="X Bloch Sphere" width="400" height="400" /></a>
 </p>

 The circuit to implement the X transform consists of only the gate itself and a measurement gate.
-The hyperlink in the image will take you to the IBM Q composer where you can run the circuit on a quantum computer/simluator and view the results.
+You can click on the circuit to go to the IBM Q composer where you can run the circuit on a quantum computer/simluator and view the results.

 <p align="center">
 <a href="https://quantumexperience.ng.bluemix.net/share/code/5c3202c3a5a3280056c8a791"><img src="/images/intro_unitary/X_circuit.png" title="X gate circuit" width="500" height="150" /></a>
 </p>

 ### Pauli Z

 In contrast to the X gate, the Z gate is a phase flip operator, with no corresponding classical gate.
+It is represented in matrix form as:

 <p align="center">
 <a><img src="/images/intro_unitary/Z.png" title="Z Matrix" width="108" height="57.3" /></a>
 </p>

+Applying the Z gate to &#124;0&#9002; and &#124;1&#9002;, we see that the gate has no effect on the &#124;0&#9002; state and simply adds a negative sign in front of the &#124;1&#9002; state:

 <p align="center">
 <a><img src="/images/intro_unitary/Z0.png" title="Z0 Matrix" width="286.5" height="57.3" /></a>